timtiemens/ml-style-transfer/Readme.md

 | Output  | <img src="images/sample_louvre_monet_250.jpg" width=400 height=400> |
 | (this is Output at 2500 epochs)  | <img src="images/sample_louvre_monet_2500.jpg" width=400 height=400> |

+## More Examples

+See [ml-style-transfer-samples](https://github.com/timtiemens/ml-style-transfer-samples) for a more comprehensive list of example input.json files, and different style images and different content (base) images.